limpkin/mooltipass/README.md

 There are many reasons, the main one being that it is much easier to carry a smart card around than any other object.
 This smart card is a secure element that contains your credentials' encryption key, it is cheap and may be cloned without compromising the system security.

 **What if I lose my smartcard?**
-Our device is shipped with two smartcards, so you can keep your copy somewhere safe.
-The Mooltipass therefore allows the user to clone his smartcard as many times as he wants, provided that the card PIN is correctly entered.
+Our device is shipped with two smart cards, so you can keep your copy somewhere safe.
+The Mooltipass, therefore, allows the user to clone his smartcard as many times as he wants, provided that the card PIN is correctly entered.

-**Can the smartcard be used with multiple Mooltipass?**
+**Can the smart card be used with multiple Mooltipass?**
 You can synchronize your credentials between multiple devices.
 This allows you to have one Mooltipass at work and one at home.

 **What if I lose my Mooltipass device?**